tokyosummer/tokyosummer.github.io/content/publication/defection/index.md

 # Summary.
 An optional shortened abstract.
 summary: Defections diffuse within military hierarchy and the effects depend on where the signal comes from.

-tags: [battlefield performance, military network, civil war]
+tags: [battlefield performance, civil war]

 # Display this page in the Featured widget?
 featured: true